 It shows how much we spend on districtwide planning and our key projects and initiatives for the first three years of this long-term plan.

-The chart below shows how much of the Council's total operational budget we spend on this activity.
-There is no capital spending in this activity.
+The charts below show how much of the Council's total capital and operational budgets we spend on this activity.

 Our role in districtwide planning